 In addition to all the above Article 33 of Chapter VI ( Pacific Settlement of Disputes) of the Charter of United Nations mentions conciliation as a process to settle disputes amicably.

-In the Arbitration and Conciliation Act, 1996 Sections 61-81 contain the clauses with regards to Conciliation.
-It has a detailed list of guidelines from the commencement of the proceeding with the selection of the conciliator to the principals of confidentiality and privacy to be maintained and later the provisions of the termination of judicial proceedings.
-The office of the conciliatory officer is specifically provided under Section 12 of the Industrial Disputes Act,1947.
+In the Arbitration and Conciliation Act, 1996 Sections 61-81 contain the clauses with regard to Conciliation.
+It has a detailed list of guidelines from the commencement of the proceeding with the selection of the conciliator to the principles of confidentiality and privacy to be maintained and, later, the provisions of the termination of judicial proceedings.
+The office of the conciliatory officer is specifically provided under Section 12 of the Industrial Disputes Act, of 1947.
 The powers and functions of the officer are also mentioned in the section.

 Conciliation like other types of Alternative Dispute Resolution provides several advantages for which the parties are always intent on choosing Conciliation.